Stan Wawrinka – ATP #110 – Player Profile, Match Statistics & Bio

 Wawrinka won the title at Umag and two semifinals in 2006.
 This brought his first top-50 ranking.
 Clay results: 11-7.
 Wawrinka went 13-10 on hard.
 He 72% first serve effectiveness.

 The Swiss player advanced to the final at Gstaad and one quarterfinal during 2005.
 A maiden top-100 ranking followed.
 Competing on clay: 10-4.
 He recorded a win over a top-10 opponent.
 He 72% first serve effectiveness.
 At lower-tier events, he reached the final at Andrezieux Challenger.
 Additional semifinals at Napoli Challenger and Wrexham Challenger.
 Lower-tier record: 10-4.
-Competing on hard: 7-3.
+Record on hard in lower tier: 7-3.

 Stan Wawrinka built ranking on the Challenger tour in 2004.
 He won two titles at Geneva Challenger and Barcelona Challenger.
 He also reached the final at St Petersburg Challenger.
-Season record: 21-11.
-Results on clay: 19-8.
+Season record: 21-17.
+Challenger record: 21-11.
+Challenger/ITF clay record: 19-8.

 2003 proved to be a breakthrough season for Stan Wawrinka.
 A maiden top-200 ranking followed.
 He won four titles at Spain F2, Spain 2 2, Geneva Challenger, and San Benedetto Challenger.
 He also reached the final at Spain F4.
 Additional semifinals at Italy F7 and Spain 2 3.
-Record: 35-10.
-Competing on clay: 35-9.
+Record: 37-14.
+Challenger record: 35-10.
+Challenger/ITF results on clay: 35-9.

 Stan Wawrinka delivered an impressive 2002 campaign.
 He captured one title at Switzerland 2 3.
 Season record: 11-4.
-Results on clay: 9-3.
+Record on clay in lower tier: 9-3.

 2001 proved challenging for Stan Wawrinka.
 He reached two quarterfinals at Switzerland F2 and Switzerland 2 2.
 Record: 5-8.
-Competing on clay: 4-7.
+Challenger/ITF clay record: 4-7.

 Stan Wawrinka Match History - All Surfaces